Jersey Overseas Aid and Street Child are delighted to launch their Programme Associate placement for 2022-24.

-International development is an incredibly rewarding career, but getting your first job is hard.
-This exciting programme will give someone from Jersey the chance to spend 12 months learning the ropes with the professionals, including six months on assignment in a developing country.
+International development is an incredibly rewarding career but getting your first job is hard.
+This exciting programme, now in its 7th edition, will give someone from Jersey the chance to spend 18 months learning the ropes with the professionals, including six months on assignment in a developing country.

-Starting in June/July 2019, you’ll spend two months in JOA’s office in St Helier, before transferring to UK Charity HelpAge International in London.
-By November/December you’ll be ready for your first field posting, in one of HelpAge’s offices in Africa or Asia.
-You’ll be paid an entry-level salary of around £20k, plus a London living allowance.
+Starting in October 2022, you’ll spend 6 months in JOA’s office in St Helier, before transferring to Street Child’s HQ in London for 6 months.
+By October you’ll be ready for your first field posting, in one of Street Child’s amazing projects in Asia, Africa or the Middle East.
+You’ll be paid an entry-level salary, plus travel and accommodation expenses.

 You should have:

-- A Bachelor’s degree in any relevant topic
+- A Bachelor’s degree or equivalent work experience in any relevant topic

 - Demonstrable interest in the sector

-- Proven ability to successfully manage a full and varied workload
+- The ability to successfully manage a full and varied workload

 Some experience of working or travelling in developing countries would also be desirable.
 No age limit applies, and career-changers are welcome.
 However, you should be serious about embarking on a fulfilling but demanding new path, including being prepared to spend significant time in challenging places.